hodgesds/bpftune/README.md

 # bpftune
-`bpftune` is a "profiler" that generates audio based on profiling data.
-Curently the profiler uses a bpf stack sampling profile for generating output.
+`bpftune` is a "profiler" that can also generate audio streams from profiling data.
+Curently the profiler uses a bpf stack sampling profiles for generating output.
 The goal of this project is to turn sampling profiles into interesting sounds.

 This project uses [`libbpf-rs`](https://github.com/libbpf/libbpf-rs) for profiling and [`cpal`](https://github.com/RustAudio/cpal) for handling audio streams.
-Think of it as a way of turning profiling events into audio and then piping that into an audio stream.

 ## Usage
 To get raw stacks (unsymbolized) use `bpftune --silent`: